CFF-program winter semester 2025/26

 Table of contents

-On this page you will always find the latest information on the semester program, as changes/additions often occur after the publication of the respective semester program.
+On this page, you will always find the latest information on the semester program, as changes and additions often occur even after the respective semester program has been published.

 About the Center

-It cooperates with the DRESDEN-concept partners, supports the "Culture and Societal Change" Research Priority Area and contributes to the visibility of TU Dresden's international relations.
+It cooperates with the DRESDEN-concept partners, supports the Research Priority Area “Culture and Societal Change,” and contributes to the visibility of TU Dresden’s international relations.

-It also acts as an organizer and venue in the Literaturnetz Dresden.
+It also serves as an organizer and venue within the Dresden Literature Network.

 TU Dresden